In Vivre sa vie I have attempted to film a mind in action, the interior of someone seen from outside.

 Vivre sa vie

 The title of Godard’s film translates awkwardly as “to live one’s life”, losing the force of the existential imperative: “live your life, no one else will do it for you”.
 The phrase is banal: a 1948 novel of that name is a bland, sentimental love story with no connection to Godard’s film, and a 1961 song by Eddy Mitchell and the Chaussettes noires, though hipper, is no more relevant.
-Jean Collet suggests a source in a passage from Jean-Paul Sartre’s La Nausée (1938), but all of these show that Godard has taken a phrase from ordinary, everyday culture and made it his, buy Slimex online no prescription.
+Jean Collet suggests a source in a passage from Jean-Paul Sartre’s La Nausée (1938), but all of these show that Godard has taken a phrase from ordinary, everyday culture and made it his.

 Émile Zola’s novel, Nana, the story of a high-class prostitute and her terrible death, provided the name of Karina’s character and a model for the story of Vivre sa vie.
 In acknowledgement, Nana stands in front of a poster for a cinema called the Zola.